Punjabi Aloo Pyaz Sabzi – Aloo Pyaz bhujia

 aloo pyaz sabzi

-If you have been a regular reader You know how much I love to cook simple recipes that taste good.
-Also, many resources to plan your Indian family meals and beginner cooks.
+You know my love to cook simple recipes that taste good.
+That’s why I keep sharing many resources to plan your Indian family meals for the beginner cooks.

-If you are here for the first time let me introduce you to my 20 minutes series, Indian Basics and How to’s as well.
-I know, I already have enough variations of Potato fry recipes on the website this aloo pyaz ki sabzi which is also known as Aloo pyaz bhujia was missing.
+This sabji is done in 20 minutes.
+I know, I already have enough variations of Potato fry recipes on the website but this aloo pyaz ki sabzi which is also known as Aloo pyaz bhujia was missing.

 I have compiled some of her signature recipes in this post if you are interested to read – Recipes Straight From my Mother’s Kitchen